ole00/pozitron/README.md

 * the existing demos can be built and uploaded to the dev board via STlink usb dongle

 Not implemented yet:
 * video mode 3 and others :), though vmode 3 is probably the next to come.
+Update: non-scrolling vmode3 now seems to work.
+Tested with Arkanoid demo.
 * sd card access
 * custom bootloader and booting from sd card